ottozumkeller/QR-Code-Reader/README.md

 This app is made possible by Windows Snipping Tool, [ZBar](https://github.com/mchehab/zbar) and [AutoHotkey](https://github.com/AutoHotkey/AutoHotkey).

+## Features

+- Scan QR codes directly from your computer screen with the familiar interface of Windows Snipping Tool.
+- Copy the content of QR codes to the clipboard and display a notification.
+- Directly open Weblinks and other URI's in your default browser or specified programm via a notification.
+- Directly connect to WiFi-Networks via a notification.

 ## System Requirements:

 - Windows 10 Version 2004 (20H1) or later